This Guide will enable you to:

 Section editor(s)/deputy editor(s)

 Section editors, also sometimes known in editorial organizations as deputy editors, are content managers with specific expertise.
-These are useful for larger companies, where there are multiple industries or verticals to cover.
+These are useful for larger brand publishing teams, where there are multiple industries or verticals to cover.

 Key responsibilities include:

 - Managing content.
 Section editors manage content for a specific topic or subject, as well as focus on hiring and staffing writers or producers for that topic.

 - Assigning stories.
 Depending on the size of the organization, section editors are the ones in charge of assigning stories for that topic, and perhaps writing their own.

 - Editing.
 Section editors should also check copy to ensure readability and that it answers the right questions.